Explore the breed's characteristics, health, and history — and find trusted breeders

 Antike / 1950er Jahre

 The Lapinporokoira is a breed characterized by its intelligence, strong work ethic and independence.
 Despite their strong bond and loyalty to their family, they are not lap dogs.
-You are highly independent and need a job to do to be happy and content.
+They are highly independent and need a job to do to be happy and content.
 These dogs are used to working and making decisions independently, making them an ideal choice for tasks such as herding, dog sports, or search and rescue work.
 By nature, the Lapinporokoira is rather calm and balanced, although he also has an active side.
 He needs sufficient physical and physical strength current stimulation to keep his active mind and body in check.
 Although they are not classified as hyperactive, they still have considerable stamina and can work for hours without showing signs of fatigue.
 The Lapinporokoira is very people-oriented and forms a close bond with his family.
 They are alert and can be suspicious of strangers, which is why they are often considered good guard dogs.
 However, with proper socialization, they can also get along well with other people and animals.
 When it comes to their hunting behavior, dogs of this breed show little interest.
 Their primary role was herding and guarding reindeer, and they were not bred specifically for hunting.
 However, that doesn't mean they don't have hunting instincts.
 With enough training and socialization, they can learn to control their hunting instincts.
 As with most working dog breeds, Lapinporokoiras can learn to stay alone, but they definitely prefer to be close to their people.
 It's important to teach them from an early age that it's okay to be alone to avoid problems like separation anxiety.
 The Lapinporokoira is a strong, independent and intelligent dog that is best suited to active and experienced dog owners who are willing to invest the time and energy required to meet their needs.
 With proper training and leadership, the Lapinporokoira can become a loyal and loving companion, willing to work or play alongside its humans.

 | Trainability Picks up commands quickly and wants to please. | Eager to learn |